bwedgar/bwedgar.github.io/github.md

 Click on Pull request button against the branch name.

-# Downloading your repository to your computer
+# Using GitHub on your computer
+On a computer you can edit an upload files using the terminal or GitHub Desktop.
+I use the latter.
 This has the advantage of being able to use the atom editor and being immediatly able to run the code offline.
+Do NOT download your web site ```{gitUserName}.github.io``` to your computer - it will not change your .md file (markdown) into .html for viewing
+## Downloading your repository to your computer

 ## Install GitHub Desktop
 ## Downloading the whole repository
 This downloads the current branch